MicrosoftDocs/azure-devops-docs/docs/pipelines/repos/includes/qa2.md

 * Have you excluded the branches or paths to which you pushed your changes?
 Test by pushing a change to an included path in an included branch.
 Note that paths in triggers are case-sensitive.
 Make sure that you use the same case as those of real folders when specifying the paths in triggers.

 * Do you have wildcards in your path filters?
-Understand the limitations of [wildcards](#wildcards) in your paths.
+Understand the limitations of wildcards in your paths as described in this article.

 * Did you just push a new branch?
 If so, the new branch may not start a new run.
-See [Behavior of triggers when new branches are created](#behavior-of-triggers-when-new-branches-are-created).
+See the section "Behavior of triggers when new branches are created".